armanmoztar/armanmoztar/README.md

 - ⚽️ Soccer and going for runs are my favourite activities.
 I've been playing professional soccer since I was 7.
 - ⚡ Fun fact: I like pizza.
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arman-moztarzadeh/).
 - ✉️ You can also shoot me an email at armanmoztar@outlook.com.
-I'll try to respond as soon as I can
+I'll try to respond as soon as I can.

 <!-- ### 🛠 Tech Stack:  -->